International Peace Studies

 In the Classroom and in the Field

-Students specializing in International Peace Studies work from July-December at a partner organization at field sites in Colombia, South Africa, Israel/Palestine, Uganda, the Philippines, or Washington, D.C.
-After their internships, students return to Notre Dame for additional elective courses and to develop their capstone project.
+As part of the Integration Lab (i-Lab) sequence, students in the International Peace Studies concentration work from July-December at a partner organization at field sites in Colombia, South Africa, Israel/Palestine, Uganda, the Philippines, or Washington, D.C.
+Students then return to Notre Dame for additional elective courses and to develop their capstone project.

 Recent student fieldwork placements have included: